I don’t live in New Zealand. Can I open an investor account with you?

 A certified document is a copy of an original document that has been signed by an authorised person to confirm it is a true copy.
 We only need you to have copies of your identity documents certified if we are not able to electronically verify your identity through your passport or New Zealand driver licence number.
 You can get your documents certified by the following people:

 Member of the Police

 Member of Parliament

 The certifier must not be related to you, or be a spouse or partner, or live at your address.
 Certification must be written on the document and include the name, position or qualification and signature of the certifier, as well as the date of certification.
-The certifier must see the original document and provide a signed statement that the copies provided are a true copy and represent your identity.
+The certifier must see the original document and provide a signed statement that the copy provided is a true copy and represents your identity.
 This certification must have been carried out within the last three months.

 Here is an example of a certification statement:

 “I certify that this is a true and correct copy of the original document, that I have sighted, and the document represents the identity of the named individual.